 Why is it a “Corps”?

-Similar to the Military or the Peace Corps, it’s another form of service to our country.
+Similar to the Military or the Peace Corps, it is another form of service to our country.

-But it looks different than it sounds - Correct, it’s pronounced like (kôr) core of the earth or core of an apple, but spelled with a silent “p”.
+But it looks different than it sounds - The correct pronunciation is (kôr) like the core of the earth or the core of an apple, but spelled with a silent “p”.

 Why should someone be an AmeriCorps member?